stat6250-s17/course-questions-wiki/week-02/README.md

 - *Question* (lwang30-stat6250) : In the macro, what are the functions of **%** and **&** respectively ?
 What is the advantage of using a macro ?
 - Question (cyuan10−stat6250): Does this macro only compare names?
 Is there a way to compare the content within so that if there are two versions, the users to check to see if the content is different?

+-Question (yzhu12-stat6250): What's the meaning of two command % and & in SAS?
+-Answer (mcardoso3-stat6250):  % defines the macro command by creating values and parameters.  & replaces the alue that was stored in the macro variable.

+-Question (lwang30-stat6250) : In the macro, what are the functions of % and & respectively ?
+What is the advantage of using a macro ?
+-Answer (mcardoso3-stat6250):  % is used to invoke a macro command, and an & references a macro variable.
+A macro's advantage wraps the basic version of the recipe.